IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/localization/localize-strings.md

 The [Android resource framework](https://developer.android.com/guide/topics/resources/providing-resources) provides [localization support](https://developer.android.com/guide/topics/resources/localization).
-On top of the standard Android resource framework, TomTom IndiGO provides additional tooling and additional metadata to facilitate localization.
+On top of the standard Android resource framework, TomTom Digital Cockpit provides additional tooling and additional metadata to facilitate localization.

 ## Example application

 To try it out, see the [`examples/examples_localizestrings`](https://github.com/tomtom-international/tomtom-digital-cockpit-sdk-examples/tree/main/examples/localizestrings) application.
-This example project uses the default frontends and services from the TomTom IndiGO platform and app suite.
+This example project uses the default frontends and services from the TomTom Digital Cockpit platform and app suite.
 It also has the above mentioned Gradle plugin applied.
 Run:

 ```cmd